 \section{Abstract}

-We propose a general framework (CEV Framework) for recommending and verifying technical solutions in central bank digital currency(CBDC) system, in which we build two sub-frameworks: an evaluation sub-framework that analyzes current problems about CBDC and provides solutions in terms of consensus algorithms and operating models, and a verification sub-framework that proves the feasibility of recommended solutions.
-Our framework provides a workflow and can be used as a reference to design CBDC systems based on related national economic and regulatory conditions.
-The working procedure to generate customized solutions is to split consensus algorithms into different components and analyze their impact on CBDC systems.
-Furthermore, we propose two operating models to cover operational aspects.
-Then we build a verification sub-framework to verify potential solutions through empirical experiments and formal logic proof.
-By iterating with our framework, CBDC designers can find a balanced point in designing a CBDC system.
-To the best of our knowledge, we are the first to propose a framework to recommend and verify CBDC related technical solutions.
+We propose a Central Bank Digital Currency Evaluation and Verification (CEV) Framework for recommending and verifying technical solutions in the central bank digital currency (CBDC) system.
+We demonstrate two sub-frameworks: an evaluation sub-framework that provides consensus algorithm and operating architecture solutions and a verification sub-framework that validates the proposed solutions.
+Our framework offers a universal CBDC solution that is compatible with different national economic and regulatory regimes.
+The evaluation sub-framework generates customized solutions by splitting the consensus algorithms into several components and analyzing their impacts on CBDC systems.
+CBDC design involves a trade-off between system features - the consensus algorithm cannot achieve all system features simultaneously.
+However, we also improve the operating architectures to compensate for the weak system features.
+The verification sub-framework helps verify our proposed solution through empirical experiments and formal proof.
+Our framework offers CBDC designers the flexibility to iteratively tune the trade-off between CBDC system features for the desired solution.
+To the best of our knowledge, we are the first to propose a framework to recommend and verify CBDC technical solutions.